cbeck88/lua-primer/README.md

   This is really not an essential thing for us, it's only there to enable a minor optimization.
 On MSVC there is a cryptic compilation error related to `std::swap` which I think is a standard library bug, so for now the trait is fixed to yield false on MSVC.

 I'm not aware of any other problems with the MSVC build.
+The unit tests themselves are actually passing, once these two `#ifdef` are applied.
 Patches are welcome!